Hendy/umbraco-checkbox-table/README.md

 # Umbraco Checkbox Table
-Property editor (and value converter) for a table with row / column text and checkbox cells
+Property editor for a table with editable row/column labels and toggleable cells.

 ## Property Editor